The glossary defines terms you’ll encounter as you read Using iTunes U Public Site Manager.

 A page in iTunes U Public Site Manager that displays groupings of collections you tagged with a particular tag.
 You can tag your site’s collections, allowing your content to be displayed within tag pages and therefore providing users a navigation method for discovering your content in addition to the predefined iTunes U categories.
 After you tag at least one collection in your site, and add the tag to a tag list to your provider page, you can customize the tag page.

-- Top Collections list
+- Top Content list

 - Top Courses list

 A list in your provider page containing links to the top course downloads by subscription for your site. iTunes U Public Site Manager begins collecting download data as soon as your site is active.
 About a half a day after the first course is download from your site, iTunes U Public Site Manager has enough data to determine the most downloaded courses and display the top courses in the Top Courses list.
 Click “more” at the bottom of the Top Courses list to display a See All page containing all your top courses.
-The iTunes U Public Site Manager ranking is based on your user’s download activity and the top courses are specific to your user's iTunes Store locale.
+The iTunes U Public Site Manager popularity is based on your user’s download activity and the top courses are specific to your user's iTunes Store locale.

 - Top Downloads feature box

 A box in your provider page containing links to the top collection, course, or item downloads for your site. iTunes U Public Site Manager begins collecting download data as soon as your site is active.
 About a half a day after the first item is download from your site, iTunes U Public Site Manager has enough data to determine the most downloaded items and display the top downloads in the Top Downloads feature box.
-The iTunes U Public Site Manager ranking is based on your user’s download activity and the top downloads are specific to your user's iTunes Store locale.
+The iTunes U Public Site Manager popularity is based on your user’s download activity and the top downloads are specific to your user's iTunes Store locale.

 - URL list